FallenDeity/discord.py-masterclass/docs/pagination.md

         return await self.view.interaction_check(interaction)
 ```

 - We define a `CategoryEntry` class that represents a category in the paginator.
-It contains the value to be displayed, the title and description of the category, a list of pages, and an optional list of attachments.
+It contains the value to be displayed: the title, the description of the category, a list of pages and an optional list of attachments.
 - We define a `CategoryBasedPaginator` class that extends `ButtonBasedPaginator` and adds a select menu for navigating between categories.
 - The `CategoryBasedPaginator` class takes a list of `CategoryEntry` objects as input and creates a select menu with options for each category.
 - The `CategoryPaginatorSelect` class is a custom select menu that handles user interactions and updates the current category based on the selected option and sends the first page of the new category to the user.